Digital Security and Privacy for Normal People

 Multi-factor authentication

-Also known as two-factor authentication, or 2FA.
-All major services offer MFA — see this list.
+Also known as two-factor authentication (2FA).
+All major services offer MFA.

 When enabling MFA, using one or more of the following is recommended: